aj-foster/identity/guides/getting-started.md

 $ mix ecto.migrate
 ```

-Identity's migrations make liberal use of `create_if_no_exists`, meaning that existing tables (such as `users`) won't cause a problem during migration.
+Identity's migrations make liberal use of `create_if_not_exists`, meaning that existing tables (such as `users`) won't cause a problem during migration.
 However, if there are conflicts, it is possible that Identity will not work as intended:

 * As mentioned in `Identity.User`, any `users` table not created by Identity must have a binary (UUID) primary key called `id`.